goravel-panel/core-backend/README.md

 #### Starting Service
 - Copy `.env.example` to `.env`.
-- Import the SQL file from the `database/backups/` directory into your database manually.
+- Import the MySQL file from the `database/backups/` directory into your database manually.
 - Update the `.env` file with the correct settings for the port, database, Redis, and any other configurations.

 ```bash